aew2sbee/zenn/books/github-foundations/draft.md

 &gt; https://docs.github.com/en/enterprise-cloud@latest/admin/identity-and-access-management/understanding-iam-for-enterprises/about-enterprise-managed-users#about-enterprise-managed-users

-1. [x] It&#39;s a GitHub Enterprise feature that allows you to manage user access from an external identity provider such as Azure AD or Okta
+1. [x] It's a GitHub Enterprise feature that allows you to manage user access from an external identity provider such as Azure AD or Okta
-1. [ ] It&#39;s a GitHub Enterprise support user that can be used to manage your Enterprise by GitHub Support once requested
+1. [ ] It's a GitHub Enterprise support user that can be used to manage your Enterprise by GitHub Support once requested
-1. [ ] It&#39;s a shared user account that can be used by multiple users in your Enterprise
+1. [ ] It's a shared user account that can be used by multiple users in your Enterprise
-1. [ ] It&#39;s an user account without access to GitHub web UI but is rather only used for automation tasks in your GitHub Enterprise
+1. [ ] It's an user account without access to GitHub web UI but is rather only used for automation tasks in your GitHub Enterprise

 ### What are the different permission levels for a repository owned by a personal account?
 (Choose two.)